makerdao/community/governance/votes/Community Executive vote - December 18, 2020.md

 If this executive vote does not pass within 30 days then it will no longer have any effect on the Maker Protocol, even if it should later pass.

 Note that this proposal will include an office-hours modifier that means it can only be cast between 14:00 and 21:00 UTC, Monday - Friday.
-This is to ensure that smart contracts engineers are on-standby at time of activation to react to any unforeseen issues.
+This is to ensure that smart contracts engineers are on-standby at the time of activation to react to any unforeseen issues.

 ## Review